Bottom Line Up Front:

 Looking for the Best Roomba Deals Right Now?

-These are the current deals ongoing for Roomba’s right now:
+These are the other current deals ongoing for Roomba’s right now:

 |Model||Retail Price||Deal Price||Percentage Savings|